-For example, some companies offer the option to insure your home to the insured limit, instead of guaranteed replacement cost.
-This is not an option that is recommended, as often the calculations for determining the reconstruction value of your home are not foolproof.
-You really take a significant risk in a claim by requesting a decrease in coverage, so let's look at some other options.
+For example, some companies offer the option to insure your home to the insured limit, instead of the guaranteed replacement cost.
+However, this is not an option that is recommended, as often the calculations for determining the reconstruction value of your home are not foolproof.
+Building codes change often and when your home is rebuilt it will need to conform to the current building codes of your state.

 You can also inquire if your insurance company offers stability rating or better rates with a credit score.
 Many people have not taken advantage of this opportunity to get a discount just by allowing a simple credit check.
-According to The Insurance Information Institute,
+According to The Insurance Information Institute:

-"Some insurers will reduce their premiums by 5 percent if you stay with them for three to five years and by 10 percent if you remain a policyholder for six years or more."
+Some insurers will reduce their premiums by 5% if you stay with them for three to five years and by 10% if you remain a policyholder for six years or more.

 In many circumstances, if you have been with an insurer for a long time, they may even have discretionary discounts or loyalty discounts they will add before risking losing you to a competitor.

 If you still feel your home insurance premium is too high, you should shop around with other insurance companies.
-Whatever you do, start with an open discussion with your insurance representative, and let them know you are looking for the best rates, they may be in the best position to advise you how to proceed while still protecting your interests.
+Whatever you do, start with an open discussion with your insurance representative, and let them know you are looking for the best rates.
+They may be in the best position to advise you on how to proceed while still protecting your interests.

 There are a lot of hidden insurance discounts and programs you might not know about.
-In the end, by opening up the discussion, you will likely save far more than the 10% you were originally looking to cut off your premiums!
+In the end, by opening up the discussion, you will likely save far more than the 10% you were originally looking to cut off your premiums.